Intuit Developer Terms of Service

 Personal Information means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, customer, individual, or User, or is otherwise considered “personal information,” “personal data,” “personally identifiable information,” or similar term as defined by Applicable Law.

-Program Guide means a detailed legal document provided by Intuit that outlines the structure and components of a specific Program and includes information about the Services offered via the Program including the benefits, terms and conditions, and any Fees associated with participation.
+Program Guide means a legal document provided by Intuit that outlines the structure and components of a specific Program and includes information about the Services offered via the Program including the benefits, features, terms, conditions, and any Fees associated with participation in a specific Program.

 Sandbox means test accounts, materials, information, and sample data which Intuit may make available to allow you to develop or test your Developer Application or evaluate the Services.